Grilled Lamb with Herbes de ProvenceSteven Raichlen

 This is about the easiest and best way I know to cook lamb chops.
 You find them everywhere in Provence, from backyard cookouts to country inns and roadside restaurants.
-The basic seasoning is Herbes de Provence, a fragrant mixture of rosemary, thyme marjoram, savory, basil bay leaf, and — for a touch of sweetness — fennel and lavender.
-You can buy your own or buy a jar of it at most markets.
+The basic seasoning is Herbes de Provence, a fragrant mixture of rosemary, thyme, marjoram, basil, bay leaf, and—for a touch of sweetness—fennel and lavender.
+You can make your own or buy a jar of it at most markets.

 Step 1: Arrange the chops in a nonreactive baking dish just large enough to hold them in a single layer.
 Place the olive oil in a small bowl, then cut one lemon in half and squeeze the juice from both halves into the oil and whisk to blend.
 Set half aside for basting.

 Step 2: Brush the lamb chops on both sides with the remaining olive oil mixture and season the chops with salt and pepper to taste.
 Sprinkle the chops with 2 tablespoons of the Herbes de Provence and let them marinate, at room temperature, for 10 minutes.

 Step 3: Set up the grill for direct grilling and preheat to high.